Paul GalbreathProfessor of Theology

 Paul Galbreath is a professor of theology at Union Presbyterian Seminary in Charlotte.
 He came to the seminary in 2005 from the Office of Theology and Worship where he served as a member of the General Assembly staff for the Presbyterian Church (U.S.A.).

 His first doctorate degree focused on the intersection between narrative criticism, Christology and psychological theory.
-He followed the work thesis that focused on a comparison of the narrative approaches of Paul Ricouer and Hans Frei.
+He followed the work with a thesis that focused on a comparison of the narrative approaches of Paul Ricouer and Hans Frei.
 An invitation to further theological study in Germany led him to the University of Heidelberg where he wrote a second dissertation that applied the contributions of Ludwig Wittgenstein’s language philosophy to a hermeneutic of liturgical language.

 An ordained Presbyterian teaching elder, he has served congregations in Clatskanie, Woodburn, and Warrenton, Oregon as well as in Tacoma, Washington.
 In 2001, he was elected Moderator of Olympia Presbytery.
 His service to the church includes leadership roles as a member of the Consultation on Common Texts, a delegate to the English Language Liturgical Consultation, a member of the Sacrament Study Task Force and a member of the Cooperative Committee on Examinations.